 But listen to how Musk describes himself: “I’m basically like an introverted engineer.
 It took a lot of practice and effort to be able to go up on stage and not just stammer.”
 Real 8s don’t say that.
 8s are naturally assertive—they don’t describe learning to perform assertiveness.

 The deeper evidence is all 5.
-He taught himself rocket science by reading textbooks.
-An 8 would hire the best people and command them.
-A 3 would delegate and focus on the business case.
+He taught himself rocket science by reading textbooks—an 8 would hire the best people and command them, a 3 would delegate and focus on the business case.
 Only a 5 needs to personally decode the physics before building the company.
 His first-principles obsession—“View knowledge as sort of a semantic tree, make sure you understand the fundamental principles”—is textbook 5.
-He sold his luxury homes and lived in a rented $50K house near SpaceX.
-5s minimize material needs to maximize intellectual resources.

 Why Two Type 5s Look Nothing Alike